 The transformation and filtering of the older polytheistic stories was vital.
 The differences between monotheism and polytheism are stark.
 God does not squabble or fight for territory and authority, while the gods do.
-God alone is the Creator, large and in charge and in control, while the gods are creators of sorts and the creation account seem too busy and jurisdictional.
+God alone is the Creator, large and in charge and in control, while the gods are creators of sorts and the creation account seem too busy and jurisdictional–gods fight over and for territory.
 God has clear morality and expects humans to behave (though they often don’t), while the gods’ morality is less clear, and they and humans indulge in all sorts of shenanigans.
 God seems to care for people, especially when he told Noah to preach warnings of impending judgment, while the gods withheld their planned judgment.

-History comes from the Greek word historia, meaning investigation or enquiry.
+History comes from the Greek word historia, meaning investigation or inquiry.
 The events happened and the persons lived so far back in time that the ancient author of Gen. 1-11 could not—nor could the other Mesopotamian authors—actually investigate them.
 They are free interpretations of what possibly happened in primeval, primordial times.

 In contrast, the New Testament authors could and did investigate the events and persons involved in Jesus’ life, teaching, ministry, and resurrection.
 The historical method was actually followed and true history produced (Luke 1:1-4 and 1 Cor.
 15:3-8).

 So we do not need to believe the anxious claim that if we do not interpret Gen. 1-11 literally, then we cannot consistently interpret Christ’s life and resurrection literally.